3FinTony/The-Aquarium-of-Interest/README.md

 # TheTank
 Tank of Defi evolution
-the tank of Defi evolution copright
+the tank of Defi evolution
 }
 the tank will serve as a hedge protocol that will reward the hedged [ByStr20]  a % of liquidty equivalent to the hedge pool }